Nadine2016/knative/batch-tutorial.md

 Congratulations!
 You have created a job definition, run a job, and viewed details and results of the job.

-For more information, see [deploying a job](/docs/knative?topic=knative-kn-job-deploy).
+For more information, see [Running a job](/docs/knative?topic=knative-kn-job-deploy).